aonsager/aonsager.github.io/_posts/octopress/2014-09-17-how-to-be-polite.markdown

 ---
 layout: post
-title: "How to Be Polite"
+title: How to Be Polite
 description: An excellent piece by Paul Ford on the often underestimated value of politeness
 keywords: politeness, life tips, kindness, social interactions
 date: 2014-09-17 19:57
 comments: true
 link: https://medium.com/message/how-to-be-polite-9bf1e69e888c
 tags:
 - life
 - opinion
 - article
 - personal
+colors:
+- "#C6C6C6"
+- "#B7C2C3"
+- "#A4A4A3"
+- "#92D29A"
+- "#B1B2B2"
 ---

 > Most people don’t notice I’m polite, which is sort of the point.
 I don’t look polite.
 I am big and droopy and need a haircut.
 No soul would associate me with watercress sandwiches.
 Still, every year or so someone takes me aside and says, you actually are weirdly polite, aren’t you?
 And I always thrill.
 They noticed.